devareus/Eclectic-Token-Sniper/README.md

 ### DEX
   - ExchangeRouterAddress: The contract address for the exchange's router.
 For example, for PancakeSwap it's "0x10ed43c718714eb63d5aa57b78b54704e256024e"
   - LiquidityPairAddress: The token that will be paired for liquidity in the DEX.
 If empty ("") the native token of the blockchain (BNB, for example) will be used directly to buy the tokens (if there's enough liquidity in the pair).
-It it's set to the contract address of token, the native token will be swapped for this intermediary token before buying the snipped token.
-For example, if set to "0xe9e7CEA3DedcA5984780Bafc599bD69ADd087D56" on the BSC (BUSD), the *AmountToSnipe* amount of BNB will be converted to BUSD and these used to buy the sniped token.
+It it's set to the contract address of a token, the native token will be swapped for this intermediary token before buying the snipped token.
+For example, if set to "0xe9e7CEA3DedcA5984780Bafc599bD69ADd087D56" on the BSC (BUSD), the *AmountToSnipe* amount of BNB will be converted to BUSD and these used to buy the snipped token.

 ### Global settings
   - TransactionRevertTimeSeconds: Maximum time for a transaction to be confirmed before it's automatically cancelled
   - MonitorPricesEverySeconds: When 0, it disables the monitoring of the prices of the tokens the sniper has bought.
-If set to a number, the sniper will check the prices regularly at the interval set (in seconds)
+If set to a number, the sniper will check the prices regularly at the set interval (in seconds)
   - WatchTokensInterval: Indicates the interval, in seconds, at which the tokens in the watched list will be checked for sniping.
 Each time the interval elapses a new token from the list will be checked, starting again for the beginning once the list is exhausted

-### Disable/enable Snipers
+### Snipers
   - WatchedTokensSniper: Enables or disables the watch list.
 See [Watch List](#watch-list) section below
   - PairCreatedEventSniper: If enabled, the sniper will listen for PairCreated events for new tokens to snipe
-  - AddLiquiditySniper: If enabled, the sniper will listen for all AddLiquidityETHs transactions on the DEX for tokens to snipe.
+  - AddLiquiditySniper: If enabled, the sniper will listen for all AddLiquidity transactions on the DEX for tokens to snipe.
 This method is not recommended unless you limit buys to the white list, or you'll end buying lots of old tokens
-  - MempoolSniper: Ignore for now, this is still work in progress
+  - MempoolSniper: If enabled, the sniper will monitor the mempool for AddLiquidity transactions to try to buy in the same block or the following adjusting the buy gas price accordingly
 - TelegramSniper: If enabled, the sniper will listed on the configured Telegram channels, filtering by keywords and sniping token addresses for it.
 Use only with reliable sources
+- PairCreatedEventSniperParametersSet: ParametersSet to use for the PairCreated events sniper
+- AddLiquiditySniperParametersSet: ParametersSet to use for the AddLiquidity sniper
+- MempoolSniperParametersSet: ParameterSet to use for the Mempool sniper

 ### Buy settings
 -    BuyEnabled: Lets you disable the buy of tokens globally.
 This can be toggled while running by pressing the B key, but it will revert back to the default configured here if the sniper is restarted
 -    MinWalletBalance: Minimum balance in your account for buying tokens.
 The sniper won't buy any more tokens if your balance is below this figure.
 If the balance increases (for example, you send more funds, or a token is sold) it will start buying again.
 I recommend to set this to slightly more than the *AmountToSnipe*, to guarantee that some funds are left to pay for the networks fees when selling.